johnbcarpenter/USC_IML404/notes_md/computer-vision-kinect.md

 <sup>_^ flux 2.0 by johnbcarpenter, justin shrake + yves peitzner lab (2018) / photo: Wolfgang Stahl_</sup>

 ## computer vision in processing *using 3D sensors*
 3D sensors are a relatively new way for artists and designers to work with 3D data in their environment.
 Prior to the release of the Kinect V1, I typically used RGB or infrared cameras to _sense_ the environment.
-There are still some advantages to RGB/Infrared cameras: _they generally offer more visual detail and are more straightforward + quick to set up (powered by USB and/or included w your laptop), and tends to work in all environmental conditions_, but 3D sensors are getting smaller and easier to use all the time (like the [Kinect Azure (V3)](https://github.com/johnbcarpenter/USC_IML404/blob/master/notes_md/computer-vision-kinect.md#kinect-azure), [leap motion](https://github.com/johnbcarpenter/USC_IML404/blob/master/notes_md/computer-vision-kinect.md#leap-motion), and [realsense](https://github.com/johnbcarpenter/USC_IML404/blob/master/notes_md/computer-vision-kinect.md#intel-realsense)).
+There are still some advantages to RGB/Infrared cameras: _they generally offer more visual detail and are more straightforward + quick to set up (powered by USB and/or included w your laptop), and tends to work in all environmental conditions_, but 3D sensors are getting smaller and easier to use all the time (like the [Kinect Azure (V3)](https://github.com/johnbcarpenter/USC_IML404/blob/master/notes_md/computer-vision-kinect.md#kinect-azure-2019), [leap motion](https://github.com/johnbcarpenter/USC_IML404/blob/master/notes_md/computer-vision-kinect.md#leap-motion-2013), and [realsense](https://github.com/johnbcarpenter/USC_IML404/blob/master/notes_md/computer-vision-kinect.md#intel-realsense-2019)).
 The big difference between the two is that 3D sensors provide true 3D data capture from the environment, while RGB camera sensors tend to provide more visual detail (e.g. color) -- though there's some really interesting opportunities to look at both types of capture at the same time.

 I really like working with the kinect for a couple of reasons: 1) you can depth filter your camera feed (you can only look for motion <= 10 feet out if you want -- say to remove background noise), and 2) you can work directly with 3D data scans of the environment/body.
 Additionally, some of the more recent 3D sensor SDK provide the user with real-time skeletal and hand tracking data.
 We'll talk about some examples in class today; however, I'd encourage you to do some of your own research -- there are a lot of artists that have done some pretty incredible things with these sensors:

 ![onformative_unnamed-sound-sculpture](https://github.com/johnbcarpenter/USC_IML404_IMAGES/blob/master/images/onformative_unnamed-sound-sculpture.gif)
 <sup>_^ [unnamed sound sculpture](https://vimeo.com/38874664) by onformative (2012)_</sup>

-### inspiration
+_projects to take a look at for inspiration..._
 - _[house of cards by radiohead / aaron koblin + google (2008)](https://www.youtube.com/watch?v=8nTFjVm9sTQ)_
 - _[fragile tension by depeche mode / memo akten (2009)](http://www.memo.tv/portfolio/depeche-mode-fragile-tension/)_
 - _[ISAM live by amon tobin / Blasthaus, VSquared Labs, Vita Motus Design, Leviathan + (2011)](https://www.youtube.com/watch?v=WLrt7-kIgIM)_